-As you settle in to 2022, don’t forget to keep your eyes on 2023 when patient experience Star Rating measures become quadruple weighted.
+As you settle into 2023, remember that patient experience Star Rating measures are now quadruple weighted.
+So, if plans want to keep members, they’ll need to offer an experience akin to what they’re getting from places like Amazon or Netflix.
 A portion of measures in this domain come from data collected during the annual CAHPS (Consumer Assessment of Healthcare Providers and Systems) survey, which is right around the corner.

 Official CAHPS results aren’t released until later in the year, and they aren’t particularly helpful because they are de-identified and vague, making it challenging for plans to address member pain points.

 The good news is that plans don’t have to wait for official CAHPS results to act.
-There are several things you can do now to ensure positive outcomes for your plan and members.
+You can do several things now to ensure positive outcomes for your plan and members.

-1. Revisit your 2021 survey results.
+1. Revisit your 2022 survey results.
 Where did you shine?
 Where did you have pitfalls?
-Review your most recent results (especially those regarding patient experience) to get a better understanding of where your members were and where you would like them to be.
+Review your most recent results (especially those regarding member experience) to understand better where your members were and where you would like them to be.

-3. Connect members with the resources they need.
+3. Connect members with the resources they need and want.
 Once your members understand their benefits, do they know what other health and wellbeing resources you give them access to?
-Help by showing them what resources are also included (i.e. telehealth, wellbeing programs, coaching and mental health resources) and where/how they can access them.
-Use multiple communications channels like email, text and direct mail to educate and invite members to engage with these resources.
+Help by showing them what resources are also included (i.e., telehealth, wellbeing programs, coaching and mental health resources) and how they can access them.
+Use multiple communications channels like email, text, and direct mail to educate and invite members to engage with these resources.

 4. Don’t wait for CAHPS to understand your member satisfaction rates.
 Launch a pre-CAHPS survey of your own.
 By conducting your own survey ahead of the blackout period, you can achieve more granular results to pinpoint population needs based on location, age, and more.
 To get the most out of your survey we recommend you: